Posted: Wednesday 7 April 2021, 10:07

 Fires caused by smoking materials kill more people than fires caused by any other item.
 In 2020, there were three fatal fires in Derbyshire where the most likely cause was smoking materials, which is why Derbyshire Fire & Rescue Service is raising awareness of the risks, and ways to reduce them.

 Giving up is the best way to reduce your risk, and there is plenty of help available should you want to make an attempt at putting down your cigarettes and lighters for good.
 The NHS has many stop smoking services, which are free, friendly and can massively boost your chances.
-More information can be found on their website.
+More information can be found on the NHS Quit Smoking website page.

 However, if you’re not interested in giving up, or while you’re in the process of giving up, there are some simple steps you can take to reduce the chances of your smoking materials leading to a fire:

 - Never smoke in bed.
 Take care when you’re tired – it’s very easy to fall asleep while your cigarette is still burning and set furniture alight

 - Never smoke when under the influence of drugs or alcohol.
 If your lit cigarette starts a fire you could be less able to escape

 - Put it out, right out!
 Make sure your cigarette is fully extinguished

 - Never leave lit cigarettes, cigars or pipes unattended – they can easily overbalance as they burn down

 - Use a proper, heavy ashtray that can’t tip over easily and is made of a material that won’t burn

 - Make an attempt to quit using NHS support if you need it.
 If you do not want to quit, consider vaping